Compare two cars

 Verdict

 Škoda appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Czech car offers significantly better overall protection, taking the lead here.
-When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+It all continues in the same direction, with Škoda offering somewhat better performance, just enough to call it quicker.
 Fuel consumption is more or less the same.
-No mistake, whatever you decide here, but I'd still go for the Škoda.
+I believe that, when we take all into account, we have only one winner here - the Škoda.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
 In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.